Marittie/Marittie-CI_PP2_RPSLS/README.md

 - **Anya Kubóv** - From [YouTube](https://www.youtube.com/watch?v=RwFeg0cEZvQ&ab_channel=CodewithAniaKub%C3%B3w)3 ways to code Rock Paper Scissors in JavaScript (Beginner to Intermediate to Advanced!).
 It gave me a good hint from where to start. particularly on the code for the function generateComputerChoice() and the function displayResult().
 - **Stack Overflow** - from [StackOverflow](https://stackoverflow.com/questions/66193218/how-do-i-get-my-rock-paper-scissors-game-to-reset-after-5-wins-with-javascript) for the code to end and reset the game.
 Line 160 of JavaScript
 - **Student Support** - For the "rough" codes they would give me in order to give me a base where to start to write my codes.

-### Media

-All of the cards were created using [Canva Premium](https://www.canva.com/).
+- **W3 Schools** - From [W3 Schools](https://www.w3schools.com/) for the hints about different line of codes.

 ### Acknowledgements:

+- To my girlfriend for the support,help with the daily tasks and feedback.
 - To my friends for testing, playing and giving me feedback about the game.
 - To my mentor Mo Shami for his feedback, advice and support.
 - To the Code Institute Tutor Support for their helpful advice, resources, guidance and support.